Learn how to succeed in your role as a service project agent.

 Resources to help you plan and set up a successful move to cloud.

 Jira Service Management Cloud, Jira Service Management Server (formerly Jira Service Desk), and Jira Service Management Data Center (formerly Jira Service Desk) all have the same core functionality: they let you receive, track, manage, and resolve requests from customers.

 There is, however, some variation in features and the user interface across these deployment options.
 Understanding and communicating these differences is essential to planning a successful migration, setting expectations for your stakeholders and users, and landing happily in cloud.

 Here is a list of features available in Jira Service Management Cloud that are distinctly different from Jira Service Management Server/Data Center (formerly Jira Service Desk):

 More powerful project templates

 Jira Service Management Cloud offers a collection of diverse project templates to choose from.
-These templates, complete with specific request types, will support all sorts of teams (not just ITSM) like HR, legal, finance etc.
+These templates, complete with specific request types, will support all sorts of teams (not just ITSM) like customer service, HR, legal, finance etc.

 Easier request triaging